dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

 Caustics
 --------

 Mark objects as caustic casters or receivers.
-This is used in conjunction with a light with :ref:`Shadow Caustics <bpy.types.CyclesLightSettings.is_caustics_light>` enabled to selectively speed up caustic rendering of objects in your scene.
+This is used in conjunction with a :ref:`Light <bpy.types.CyclesLightSettings.is_caustics_light>` or :ref:`World Shader <bpy.types.CyclesWorldSettings.is_caustics_light>` with *Shadow Caustics* enabled to selectively speed up caustic rendering of objects in your scene.

 .. note::